iFixit/git-scripts/README.md

 branches.

 **master** is always deployed.
 It's also the branch that all feature branches start from.
-This is configurable using: `git config feature.development_branch branch-name`
+This is configurable using: `git config feature.development-branch branch-name` (`git config feature.development-branch master` in our case for ifixit/ifixit).

 **feature branches** are named after the feature you're developing and branched from `master`.
 When finished, the feature branch is merged back into master